Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Theory

 Our goal is to sample a distribution, \(\pi(\mathbf q)\) (e.g., representing \eqref{eq:bayes}), subject to constraints (e.g., imposed by \eqref{eqn:palc_dae} for an $\mathbf f$ such as that in \eqref{eqn:repressilator}).
 To this end, we define the potential

 Deterministically integrating (\ref{eqn:hamilton_eqs}) does not generate samples from the whole target distribution owing to energy conservation, and it is necessary to introduce randomness.
-A few schemes with empirically good performance are jittered Hamiltonian Monte Carlo \cite{Hoffman2021AnAS}, No-U-Turn Sampling \cite{NUTS}, and underdamped Langevin dynamics \cite{rioudurand2022metropolis}.
+A few schemes with empirically good performance are jittered Hamiltonian Monte Carlo \cite{Hoffman2021AnAS}, no-U-turn sampling \cite{NUTS}, and underdamped Langevin dynamics \cite{rioudurand2022metropolis}.
 The advantage of these schemes over RWM is that they make use of the gradient of $U(\mathbf q)$, which directs sampling toward low-energy/high-probability states.
-This advantage grows with dimension: \(\mathcal O(n^{1/4})\) steps are required to generate an independent sample from a \(n\)-dimensional distribution using Hamiltonian Monte Carlo, whereas \(\mathcal O(n)\) steps are required when using RWM \cite{Beskos_2013}.
+For certain classes of target distributions, such as those consisting of \(n\) independent and identically distributed components \cite{Beskos_2013} and strongly log-concave distributions that are sufficiently smooth \cite{Mangoubi_2018}, the advantage of gradient based samplers over RWM can be shown to grow with dimension: \(\mathcal O(n^{1/4})\) steps are required to generate an independent sample using Hamiltonian Monte Carlo, whereas \(\mathcal O(n)\) steps are required when using RWM.

 For the present study, we use Langevin dynamics.
 To this end, we modify (\ref{eqn:hamilton_eqs}) to obtain the system of stochastic differential equations: